🔍 공개 퀴즈 검색

 Primary productivity refers to:

-2. Rate decomposers work
+2. Rate at which decomposers work

 3. Rate consumers eat producers

-4. Rate predators hunt
+4. Rate at which predators hunt

 Net primary productivity (NPP) is: